Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: The ADAP code

+ADAP allows the planetesimal to grow in mass by accretion and includes the accretional heating of the surface.
+The mass accreted in each time-step is accumulated until it reaches a high enough value to create an additional grid shell on top of the existing planetesimal.
+This new cell inherits the temperature of the underlying grid cell.
+We add in each time-step accretion heat to the outermost cell,

 Here $G$ is the gravitational constant, $M$ is the mass of the protoplanet, $\dot{M}$ is the growth rate and $R$ is the radius of the protoplanet.
-The accretion heat is ignored here in Paper I where the planetesimal does not grow -- and the accretion heat mainly becomes important for massive, accreting protoplanets when released under the thermal blanketing by a dense outgassed atmosphere \citep{MatsuiAbe1986a,MatsuiAbe1986b}.
+We nevertheless ignore the accretion phase here in Paper I and we checked that indeed the accretion energy is negligible for the small planetesimals considered here.
+The accretion heat does become important for massive, accreting protoplanets when released under the thermal blanketing by a dense outgassed atmosphere \citep{MatsuiAbe1986a,MatsuiAbe1986b}.
 We discuss this further in Paper II.